black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 113
 Following the same pattern as the fightSlime function, use that code in the fightBeast and fightDragon functions.
 Remember that beast is at index 1 and dragon is at index 2.
 Also, remove the console.log call from your fightDragon function.

+# Step 114
+At the end of your code, create two empty functions named attack and dodge.